chrisdoc/thesis/thesis.md

 Input Data
 ----------

-This section focuses on input data that is consumed by the system.
+This section focuses on input data that are consumed by the system.
 The gathering of input data is the first step in the developed pipeline.
 Moreover input data can be distinguished between four data types, which are used by the system: geographical data, socio-statistical data,